plee07/reddit-clone-microservices/README.md

 ## Problems Encountered
   This project was a hard one because of how complicated microservices were.
 Researching microservices lead to a lot of confusing information and differing of ideas.
 There were a lot of times where we just didn't know what to do and were stuck researching for a while to move on.
+Both microservices and cloud deployment gave us troubles because since they're fairly new material to us, we didn;t kniw how to properly implement them.